 We all need sleep, and it is a natural part of our life.
-On average, most adults need around 8 hours sleep per night although this can vary from person to person.
+On average, most adults need around 8 hours of sleep per night although this can vary from person to person.
 While no one is entirely sure why we need to sleep, we do know that it is significant for brain development, and maintains normal levels of cognitive skills such as memory, speech and flexible thinking.
-Indeed, if have as little as 15 minutes less than our normal level of sleep this can have measurable affects on our cognitive functioning.
+Indeed, if have as little as 15 minutes less than our normal level of sleep this can have measurable effects on our cognitive functioning.

 While sleep is a very natural and important part of our lives, many people can struggle with sleep and this can have a serious impact on their mental health.
 A lack of sleep can lead to daytime tiredness and this lowers our resilience and ability to cope with everyday life.
-This in turn can lead to a lowering of self esteem and we can start to feel more worried or stressed about life.
+This, in turn, can lead to a lowering of self-esteem and we can start to feel more worried or stressed about life.
 This leads to more difficulties getting to sleep or staying asleep and the cycle continues.
 When we have problems sleeping, we are more likely to feel irritable, anxious or depressed.
 In more extreme cases, it can lead to psychosis or paranoia.